Sullivanstatistics/saved-old-course/chapter5.md

---- type:VideoExercise lang:r xp:25 skills:1 key:5952e54720
-## Avoiding Iterations in R

-*** =video_link

-//player.vimeo.com/video/182551068

---- type:NormalExercise lang:r xp:25 skills:1 key:ea6319ebc8
+--- type:NormalExercise lang:r xp:25 skills:1 key:8f8dc28fd3
-##Putting all the `if` and `else` statements together.
+##Using a `for` loop to evaluate BMI.

 We have now made it so we can classify if a person is obese to not obese.
 However with BMI there are many more categories.